Thuyumi/hello-world/README.md

 # hello-world
-My dream is work in Google
+My dream is to work in Google